greenelab/deep-review/sections/03_categorize.md

 #### Imaging applications in healthcare

-One of the general areas where deep learning methods have had substantial success has been in image analysis.
+One area where deep learning methods have had substantial success has been in image analysis.
 Applications in areas of medicine that use imaging extensively are also emerging.
-To the date, deep learning has been employed for a wide range of tasks in medical imaging, including classification of exams and lesions/nodules, localization of organs, regions, landmarks, and lesions, segmentation of organs, organ substructures, and lesions, medical image registration, content-based image retrieval, image generation and enhancement, and combining image data with clinical reports.
-For the extensive literature review, including approaches and applications see recent papers [@tag:Litjens2017_medimage_survey @tag:Shen2017_medimg_review].
+To the date, deep learning has been employed for a wide range of tasks in medical imaging, including classification of exams and lesions/nodules, localization of organs, regions, landmarks, and lesions, segmentation of organs, organ substructures, and lesions, medical image registration, content-based image retrieval, image generation and enhancement, and combining image data with clinical reports [@tag:Litjens2017_medimage_survey
+@tag:Shen2017_medimg_review].

 Closest to natural images are applications of deep learning aimed at detection and recognition of melanoma, the deadliest form of skin cancer.
-Recent works included applications to both dermoscopy [@tag:Codella2016_ensemble_melanoma @tag:Yu2016_melanoma_resnet] and simply clinical photography images of skin lesions [@tag:Jafari2016_skin_lesions
+Recent works included applications to both dermoscopy [@tag:Codella2016_ensemble_melanoma @tag:Yu2016_melanoma_resnet] and non-dermoscopic clinical photography images of skin lesions [@tag:Jafari2016_skin_lesions @tag:Esfahani2016_melanoma
-@tag:Esfahani2016_melanoma @tag:Esteva2017_skin_cancer_nature].
-For both
-modalities pre-training on natural images appears to be common model initialization, applied networks can be as deep as over 50 layers, and result performance is competitive or better compared to a board of certified dermatologists [@tag:Codella2016_ensemble_melanoma
 @tag:Esteva2017_skin_cancer_nature].
+For both modalities pre-training on natural images appears to be common model initialization that allows the use of very deep networks without overfitting.
+Reported performance is competitive or better compared to a board of certified dermatologists [@tag:Codella2016_ensemble_melanoma @tag:Esteva2017_skin_cancer_nature].
 This approach is known as transfer learning (see Discussion).

 Another fast emerging area of deep learning method applications is detection of ophthalmological diseases such as diabetic retinopathy and age-related macular